kaijia2022/CSE151A-Project-Repo/Report.md

     ___
 * **Model 3**:

     The training accuracy slightly increased (2 percent) from our previous model with neural network.
-Since most of our training features are provided as numerical data, and our categorical features are rather uniform among the observations (resulting in very low training accuracy). we decided to exclude the categorical features and only perform a Gaussian Naive Bayes classification on these numerical features.
+Since most of our training features are provided as numerical data, and our categorical features are rather uniform among the observations (resulting in very low training accuracy).
+We decided to exclude the categorical features and only perform a Gaussian Naive Bayes classification on these numerical features.
 And it turns out that our results are more accurate than the previous models.

     **Categorical Naive Bayes model report:**
     ```